jeffreyjyhuang/restaurant-demographics/README.md

 What I wanted from this project is to be able to predict the probability of a restaurant succeeding in nearly every neighbourhood.
 This tool can be used by potential investors or business owners when conducting their market research.
 To examine this, I collected data from two sources: Yelp's public dataset, and an API from Statistics Canada that offered census data on every FSA value (first three characters of a postal code).

-The project consists of four jupyter notebooks with detailed commentse and explanations.
+The project consists of four jupyter notebooks with detailed comments and explanations.
 They are in the following order:

 #### Restaurant_Data_Cleaning.ipynb
 - Filtering and cleaning Yelp public dataset.
 Feature engineering and some EDA.